markuskuehnle/credit-ocr-system/README.md

 - **Stores** results securely in local databases
 - **Processes** documents asynchronously for scale

+### Document Processing Pipeline

+1. **Document Upload** → Documents are uploaded to a Document Management System (DMS)
+2. **Automatic Processing** → Our system immediately processes uploaded documents using OCR and AI
+3. **Data Extraction** → Key financial information is extracted with confidence scores
+4. **Database Storage** → Extracted data is stored in PostgreSQL for quick retrieval
+5. **API Access** → Frontend applications can access the processed data via API
+6. **User Review** → Credit officers can review extracted information, confidence scores, and document overlays
+7. **Manual Correction** → Users can correct any inaccuracies in the extracted data

 ### Real-World Impact

 **Before:** Loan officers manually review 15-20 page applications, taking hours per case
-**After:** Automated processing extracts and analyzes key data in under 10 minutes
+**After:** Automated processing extracts and analyzes key data in under 10 minutes, with human oversight for accuracy

 ## System Architecture